Early Help Teams across BCP

 The new BCP council came into being on 1st April 2019 with the merger of the old authorities of Bournemouth, Christchurch and Poole.
 As soon as is possible the differing Early Help processes and practices of BCP will harmonise into one, based around the principles of 'Signs of Safety'.

 Early Help is intervening as soon as possible to tackle problems emerging for children, young people and their families to improve their outcomes.

-Early Help in Bournemouth is for pre-birth to age 19 (up to 25 if a young adult has identified Special Educational Needs and/or Disabilities).
+Early Help is for pre-birth to age 19 (up to 25 if a young adult has identified Special Educational Needs and/or Disabilities).

 Early Help allows for support to be put in place at the right time to meet families' needs prior to issues reaching crisis point.
 It draws upon families' own skills and promotes self-reliance.

 Effective early help relies upon local organisations and agencies working together to:

 - identify children and families who would benefit from early help

 - undertake an assessment of the need for early help